 Scratches: The best way to treat scratches is to avoid it in the first place.
 Keep your satchel away from sharp objects and pay careful attention when putting your bag down.
 To treat scratches, if the scratches are small, rub it gently with your fingers as the natural oils on your finger will work into the leather.
 For larger scratches and marks apply a tiny amount of oil to the mark, let it soak in for a few minutes and then wipe the excess away with a clean soft cloth.

 Protect: Keep cosmetics inside a pouch - We can recommend our Travel Pouch.
 Cap all pens and anything that leaks.
 Get a small pencil case to protect the leather and keep small items from spilling or damaging the fabric.

 Even with excellent care, your bag will age - and it is supposed to.
-This ageing effect is called the bags ‘Patina’, it’s a very cherished and admired effect and the effect is almost impossible to replicate properly without submitting it to the natural wear and tear that leather bags go through from everyday use.
+This ageing effect is called the bags ‘Patina’, it’s a very cherished and admired effect that is almost impossible to replicate properly without submitting it to the natural wear and tear that leather bags go through from everyday use.
 This natural ageing process adds character to a bag and gives it a life-story of its very own, every mark, scratch and crack tells a tale.